Trump thanks GM, Fiat Chrysler and Toyota on California emissions fight

-WASHINGTON (Reuters) - U.S. President Donald Trump on Wednesday thanked automakers General Motors Co (GM.N), Toyota Motor Corp (7203.T), and Fiat Chrysler Automobiles NV (FCHA.MI) for “standing with” his administration in its efforts to bar California from setting its own fuel efficiency rules or zero-emission requirements for vehicles.
+WASHINGTON, Oct 30 (Reuters) - U.S. President Donald Trump on Wednesday thanked automakers General Motors Co, Toyota Motor Corp, and Fiat Chrysler Automobiles NV for “standing with” his administration in its efforts to bar California from setting its own fuel efficiency rules or zero-emission requirements for vehicles.

 “California has treated the Auto Industry very poorly for many years, harming Workers and Consumers,” Trump said on Twitter.